 Pope Gregory IX enrolled him among the saints in the very next year.
 At Padua, a magnificent basilica was built in his honor, his holy relics were entombed there in 1263 A. D. From the time of his death up to the present day, countless miracles have occurred through St. Anthony's intercession, so that he is known as the Wonder-Worker.
 In 1946 A. D. St. Anthony was declared a Doctor of the Church.

-Parish Priest - Fr Brian Collins
+Team Ministry - Parish Priest - Fr Brian Collins -

-Assistant Priest - Fr Vinoth Santiago
+Team Ministry - Assistant Priest - Fr Martin Jeramias

-Pastoral Associate / Manager - Vicki Russell
+Pastoral Associate (Res) - Vicki Russell

-School Principal (St Anthony’s) - Marg Batt
+School Principal (St Anthony’s) - Patrika Rowley

-School Principal (Resurrection) - Steve Bellesini
+School Principal (Resurrection) - Jane Dunstone

 Keysborough Learning Centre General Manager - Neil Cooper